What is a Foster Home?

 - Transport to/from offsite adoption events as needed

-- Upon receiving your foster pet, it is necessary that you isolate them from other animals in the home for a minimum of 10-14 days.
+- Upon receiving your foster pet, it is recommended that you isolate them from other animals in your home for 7 days.
 This isolation is especially important for cats and bottle baby kittens.

 MAS will provide supplies such as food, kennels, etc., as supplies are available.
 MAS provides all basic medical care for foster pets, and care beyond the basics as resources allow.

 What animals are available to foster through MAS?

 - Adult Dogs: Any dog that is legally City of Memphis property and does not have behavior issues is eligible for foster.